soedar/cs3216/blog/the-paradox-of-choice.md

-# The paradox of choice
+# The Paradox of Choice
 - soedar
 - soedarsono
 - 2013/08/21